Key Takeaways

 Step 4: Verify Your Trading Partner

 Before committing to a trade, check their reputation.
 In Facebook groups, look for a verified trader flair or ask for their trade history.
-On Reddit, check their post/comment history.
-Never rush into a trade with an account that has zero history or that was created recently.
+On Reddit, check their post and comment history.
+Never rush into a trade with an account that has zero history or was created recently.

 Step 5: Agree on Who Goes First

 This is the most important step for safety.
-Options include a trusted middle-man from the group, a verified senior member, or simply building trust by doing small trades first before moving on to higher-value exchanges.
-Many experienced traders operate on a ‘I go first’ policy if the other person has good feedback, and vice versa.
+Options include a trusted MM (middle man) from the group, a verified senior member who vouches for both parties, or simply building trust by doing small trades first before moving on to higher-value exchanges.
+Many experienced traders use IGF (I Go First) as a signal of good faith when the other person has solid feedback.

 Step 6: Complete the Exchange